kohlhofer/Crossings/chapters/chapter-07.md

 He reaches his shack, pushes open the door, steps inside.
 The familiar smell of old wood and river air greets him.
 The storm has passed, and the world has returned to its usual rhythm.
 He lies down on the narrow bed, listens to the rain's last drops on the roof, and waits for sleep to come.

 Outside, the night continues.
 The mill wheel turns, the river flows, and the world endures.
-The storm has washed the air clean, leaving the morning fresh and cool.
-The river still runs toward the sea, and the night still holds its secrets.
+The storm has washed the air clean.